Israel strikes Gaza, Syria and West Bank as war against Hamas threatens to ignite other fronts

 Israel has carried out several strikes in Syria, including on the airports, since the war began.
 Israel rarely acknowledges individual strikes, but says it acts to prevent Hezbollah and other militant groups from bringing in arms from their patron, Iran, which also supports Hamas.

 In Lebanon, Hezbollah said six of its fighters were killed Saturday, and the group’s deputy leader, Sheikh Naim Kassem, warned that Israel would pay a high price if it starts a ground offensive in the Gaza Strip.
-Israel says it will continue to respond to rocket fire from Lebanon.
+Israel struck Hezbollah targets early Sunday in response to rocket fire, the military said.

+Israel also announced evacuation plans for another 14 communities near the border with Lebanon.
+Kiryat Shmona, with a population of more than 20,000 people, was told to evacuate last week.

-In the occupied West Bank, dozens of Palestinians have been killed in clashes with Israeli troops, arrest raids and attacks by Jewish settlers.
+In the Israeli-occupied West Bank, dozens of Palestinians have been killed in clashes with Israeli troops, arrest raids and attacks by Jewish settlers.
 Israeli forces have closed crossings into the territory and checkpoints between cities, measures they say are aimed at preventing attacks.
+Israel says it has arrested more than 700 Palestinians since Oct.
+7, including 480 suspected Hamas members.

 The internationally recognized Palestinian Authority administers parts of the West Bank and cooperates with Israel on security, but it is deeply unpopular and has been the target of violent Palestinian protests.